sjokhio/test2projectRepo/readme.md

 # TEST PROJECT FROM LOCAL MACHINE
-New test project, creating from local system
+New test project, creating from local system.
+SALAHUDDIN (SALAH) JOKHIO